-Hey folks, welcome back, in this module, I am going to discuss How to set up Python Environment?.
-Since, we have covered a lot of things related to Python like Features of Python, Application of Python, and many more.
+Hey folks, welcome back, in this module, I am going to discuss How to set up Python Environment.
+Since, we have covered a lot of things related to Python like Features of Python, Applications of Python, and many more.

 So, it’s my turn to start working with Python Environment Setup.